earthwytch/tailwind-playground/README.md

-# CodeSandbox Tailwindcss playground
+# CodeSandbox Tailwind CSS playground

-This is a template to create a Tailwindcss environment for experimenting
+This is a template to create a Tailwind CSS environment for experimenting